dsc02920

 Richmond

-Showcase Feature: Prior to their conversion, the front and back gardens consisted of water-thirsty, boring lawns—and one giant and overwhelming juniper.
-Today the gardens are a vibrant mix of California natives and Mediterranean plants.
-In the spring clarkia and poppies bloom cheerfully between native bunchgrasses.
+Prior to their conversion, the front and back gardens consisted of water-thirsty, boring lawns—and one giant and overwhelming juniper.
+Today the gardens are a vibrant mix of more than eighty species of California natives and a variety of Mediterranean plants.
+In the spring clarkia and poppies bloom cheerfully between other native plants.
 Numerous kinds of buckwheats, including rosy, giant, and Santa Cruz, provide color in the summer months, complemented by various blooming dudleyas.
-In the back garden vegetables are grown in raised beds.
+In the back garden, vegetables are grown in raised beds.
 Kate’s partner, Cindy, designed and installed the small pond and waterfall.
-Kate and her niece, Sera, designed the landscape, which opens new sights and delights to visitors as they move through the gardens.
+Kate and her niece, Serah, designed the landscape, which opens new sights and delights to visitors as they move through the gardens.

 • Thick mulch conserves water and out-competes weeds.